RPi-Distro/pi-gen/stage3/06-install-jamulus/files/jns/README.md

 ### Wrap Up
 - Jamulus and Sonobus each have a "Disconnect" button which will kill your connection.
 - Closing the program ("x" in upper right) will exit the startup script.
-- To shut the system down, double-click the "Power Off" button on the desktop, then wait 1 min for full shutdown.
+- To shut the system down, double-click the "Power Off" button on the desktop, wait 1 min for full shutdown, then power off the Raspberry Pi.
 - Try to avoid shutting down by simply killing power, it can corrupt the SD card and make system unbootable.
 ---
 ### Other Topics
 + **Getting & Giving Help**
     - Questions: Start a Discussion or answer a question on github: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
     - Bugs/Problems: Open an issue on GitHub: [https://github.com/kdoren/jambox-pi-gen/issues](https://github.com/kdoren/jambox-pi-gen/issues)
-+ **Updating Jammming Apps (Jamulus - SonoBus - Jacktrip - Jamtrip - JamTaba)**
++ **Updating Jammming Apps (Jamulus - SonoBus - QJacktrip - JamTaba)**
     - Jamming apps are installed as apt packages from repo.jambox-project.com, so can be easily updated.
     - To update, double-click the "Update Apps" desktop icon.
 + **Updating Jambox**